Dawit-Nigus/Dawit-Nigus/README.md

 ![Dawit Nigus](https://github.com/Dawit-Nigus/Dawit-Nigus/blob/main/img/istockphoto-1291971619-170667b.jpg)
 ### Hi there 👋 , I'm Dave
 # 💫 About Me:
-Here are some ideas to get you started:
+Here are some ideas to get you started: <br>
-🔭 I’m currently a student
+🔭 I’m currently a student <br>
-🌱 I’m currently learning everything
+🌱 I’m currently learning everything   <br>
-👯 I’m looking to collaborate with other content creators
+👯 I’m looking to collaborate with other content creators   <br>
-🤔 What I do
+🤔 What I do  <br>
-Designing user interfaces and navigation menus<br>
+- Designing user interfaces and navigation menus
-Writing and reviewing code for sites, typically HTML, CSS, or JavaScript
+- Writing and reviewing code for sites, typically HTML, CSS, or JavaScript
-I am learning Django, Django rest framework, Django with React
+- I am learning Django, Django rest framework, Django with React
-Integrating multimedia content onto a site
+- Integrating multimedia content onto a site
-Testing web applications
+- Testing web applications
-Troubleshooting problems with performance or user experience<br> 💬 Ask me about anything<br>
+- Troubleshooting problems with performance or user experience<br> 💬 Ask me about anything<br>